 - Efficient claims handling: Insurance providers need to ensure that all claims are handled efficiently and in line with their specified terms.
 Full payment should be made promptly in the event of a valid claim.
 In cases where the insurance firm is refusing to make a payout a full, honest and valid reason for the rejection of the claim must be provided.
 Providers cannot attempt to blackmail clients that make claims such as threatening to cancel their coverage if they refuse an offer of settlement.
 They are also not allowed to harass or hassle clients over any insurance claim that they are making

 Companies that offers life insurance are financial services companies and are required to abide by the laws and regulations regarding the financial sector.
 These companies are regulated by the Australian Prudential Regulation Authority (APRA) to ensure that financial promises made by institutions are met within a stable, efficient and competitive financial system.
 APRA plays a critical role in protecting consumers and the financial well-being of the Australian community.
 The greatest concern of APRA is to ensure that life insurance companies are in a financially stable position to pay out possible claims made by customers, and that the insurance company will not go bankrupt.
-Here are some of the precautions that Life Insurance Companies must take in accordance with the requirements of the APRA regulations:

 - APRA requires each Life Insurance Company to publish a Risk Management Strategy (RMS) that describes the approaches and processes for managing the risks that an insurer faces.

 - Risk identification and assessment - ensures that the life insurance company understands what risks it faces, and how they are controlling the risks faced.

 - Risk mitigation and control - not only do life insurance companies need to understand what risks they face, they need to make sure they have controls and mechanisms in place to deal with the risks.

 Can an insurer cancel my policy?